- About Us

 However, many contributing factors are not addressed in conventional fertility treatments such as environmental, metabolic, energetic, dietary and emotional.
 These can all be primary endocrine disruptors causing DNA damage and mutation and create a negative uterine environment unsuitable for healthy fetal development.
 Due to this, many reproductive physicians are now recommending natural approaches such as acupuncture, herbal medicine and nutrition to complement standard fertility protocols.

-Most people assume that infertility needs to be treated with conventional intervention and do not consider that it can stem from underlying issues such as diet, imbalances in the endocrine system, subclinical infections, digestive disorders, exposure to environmental toxins and use of prescription drugs.
+Most people assume that infertility needs to be treated with conventional intervention and do not consider that it can stem from underlying issues such as diet, imbalances in the endocrine system, subclinical infections, digestive disorders, exposure to environmental toxins, and use of prescription drugs.

-An integrated approach offers advanced hormone, toxin and nutrition testing along with comprehensive solutions including hormone therapy, detoxification, personalized diets, and herbal support.
-In addition to balancing the physical body, the mind plays a significant role in healthy conception.
+An integrated approach offers advanced hormone, toxin, and nutrition testing along with comprehensive solutions including hormone therapy, detoxification, personalized diets, and herbal support.
+In addition to balancing the physical body, the mind plays a significant role in a healthy conception.
 Stress is directly linked to infertility.
 Stress creates a fight-or-flight response and the body releases stress hormones such as cortisol, which in turn upsets the hormonal balance needed for ovulation, fertilization, and implantation of an egg.
-Acupuncture, herbs and stress management techniques can soothe the nervous system and help the body and mind to relax.
+Acupuncture, herbs, and stress management techniques can soothe the nervous system and help the body and mind to relax.

 Often, couples who believe that IVF or IUI is their best path to pregnancy spend several months working with us beforehand in order to address the issues listed above and prepare for a healthy conception.